Goin' a Buffalo: Strategy

 Chess bookends Goin' a Buffalo.
 Rich plays Curt over and over, losing every time in an attempt to beat his opponent.
 In the last act, Art makes a move for Rich and places his king in a defense position.
 Rich cannot win, but neither can Curt.
 As Art says, "When you play the game you look for any break you can make."
 This is metaphorical for not only Art's cunning in selling out his friends and taking Pandora and Mamma to Buffalo, but also for the character's roles in the repetition of their lives.
 All of them are concerned with moving against the tide that is pushing them into poverty and violence, but none of them are willing to settle for anything less than success, except Art.
 Art convinced Mamma to leave an unconscious Shaky at the strip club, which led to him getting busted for heroin.
-Art suggested that Rich settle for a stalemate instead of fighting to win against Rich in chess and losing.
+Art suggested that Rich settle for a stalemate instead of fighting to win against Curt in chess and losing.
 And it was Art that told Pandora to abandon her husband, even though he would not have done the same to her.